Components of dam – 12 dam components explained

 Nagarjuna Sagar Dam (Masonry Dam)

-Nagarjuna Sagar Dam is a stone masonry dam completed in 1967.
+Engineers constructed the Nagarjuna Sagar Dam as a stone masonry dam and completed it in 1967.
 The dam is a symbol of modern architecture.
 The purpose of this project was to generate hydroelectricity.
 It has a 26-crest gate.

 The Hirakud Dam (Earthern dam)